eddiemoore/StructureCreator-AIR/README.markdown

 If you are using Structure Creator please email me [eddie.moore@gmail.com](mailto://eddie.moore@gmail.com) and let me know what you think about Structure Creator.
 Was it useful?
 What could be improved?

 Schema
 ------
+There are 2 different ways you can use to create your schema.
+The first is by having a zip file with all your template files and folders inside.
+The second method is by using an xml based schema (see below).

 ### SchemaCreator
-Creating a schema file is as easy as a couple of clicks with [SchemaCreator](http://github.com/nichmekof/SchemaCreator).
+Creating a xml schema file is as easy as a couple of clicks with [SchemaCreator](http://github.com/nichmekof/SchemaCreator).
 The handy little AIR app will help you create your own schema file from a folder of template files in no time at all.

-### Example Schema
+### Example XML Schema
 	<folder name='%BASE%'>
 		<folder name='css'>
 			<file name='style.css'><![CDATA[body { background:#FFF; color:#000; font:12px/16px Arial, san-serif; }]]></file>